gravitational/teleport/docs/node-lifecycle.md

 The `AgentPool` exists to manage the node-side execution of the discovery protocol.
-Discovery is initiated by the auth server, which sends a discovery message to an `Agent` once the `Agent` has established a tunnel.
+Discovery is initiated by the auth server, which sends a discovery message to an `Agent` once the `Agent` has established a tunnel (and intermittently thereafter).
 This discovery message contains a list of all known proxies in the cluster.

 Once a new proxy is discovered, the `AgentPool` spawns a new agent to create and manage a new tunnel to the auth server via the new proxy.
 The Agent handles things